duckietown/docs-AIDO/book/AIDO/10_motivation/37_task_lf_v.md

-# Task: Lane following + Dynamic vehicles (LFV) {#lf_v status=draft}
+# Task: Lane following + Dynamic vehicles (LFV) {#lf_v status=beta}

 The second task of the *AI Driving Olympics* is "Lane following with dynamic vehicles".
 This task is an extension of Task LF to include additional rules of the road and other moving vehicles and static obstacles.

 Again we ask participants to submit code allowing the Duckiebot to drive on the right-hand side of the street within Duckietown.
 Due to interactions with other Duckiebots, the task is designed no longer completely \emph{reactive}.
 Intersections will be recognized and maneuvered using provided code from the organizers.

 <div figure-id="fig:others1">